 The Banking and Other Operations Committee was constituted on 27th April, 2016, for taking certain decisions on behalf of the Board during the intervening period between two Board Meetings on routine matters including those which have been delegated by Board under the provisions of the Companies Act, 2013 and also the matters on which decisions were required to be made urgently other than those which are specifically reserved to be approved by the Board under the Companies Act, 2013 or any other applicable law.

-During the financial year under review, Ms. Sukanto Aich ceased to be member of the Committee due to his resignation from the Board with effect from 21st July, 2022.
-In view of the same, the Banking & Other Operations Committee was reconstituted by inducting Mr. Vikas Malhotra as a new member with effect from 23rd July, 2022.
+During the financial year under review, the Committee was reconstituted by inducting Mr. Dibyendu Raychaudhury as a new member with effect from 23rd September, 2022.

 Presently, the Committee consists of the following members: